 Sanaretha Gray @ Sanaretha.Gray@la.gov

 P.O.
 BOX 4818 BATON ROUGE, LA 70821

-A baccalaureate degree plus six years of professional experience in public health, social services, health services administration, or administrative services.
-Three years of experience must have been as a supervisor of two or more professionals.
+A baccalaureate degree plus four years of professional experience in administrative services, economics, public health, public relations, statistical analysis, social services, or health services.

 Six years of full-time work experience in any field may be substituted for the required baccalaureate degree.

 Candidates without a baccalaureate degree may combine work experience and college credit to substitute for the baccalaureate degree as follows:

 A maximum of 120 semester hours may be combined with experience to substitute for the baccalaureate degree.

 30 to 59 semester hours credit will substitute for one year of experience towards the baccalaureate degree.